How to Resolve a “Partition Failed” Error in Mac OS X

 If you have attempted to partition a drive from Mac OS X and received a “Partition failed” message with the error “Couldn’t modify partition map because file system verification failed.” you can fix the problem with the file system check command line utility.

 To issue the file system check and repair function properly, you’ll need to boot into Single User Mode as well.
-This walkthrough will demonstrate the necessary steps.
+This walkthrough will demonstrate the necessary steps to resolve the partition failed error by running a file system command from Mac Single User mode.

 Fixing “Partition Failed” Errors in Mac OS X